 As router and switch designs become more complex, power system designers can now create designs at different power levels using a single DC/DC controller that scales across multiple platforms.
-The ability to select from one to 12 phases, at up to 40A/phase along with using DrMOS or power blocks in the power train, enables the LTC7851/-1 to provide a highly flexible solution for today's most demanding communication and networking products.
+The ability to select from one to twelve phases, at up to 40A/phase along with using DrMOS or power blocks in the power train, allows the LTC7851/-1 to provide a smart highly flexible solution for the most demanding communication and networking products.